-Her first cookbook, Flavors of My World, A Culinary Tour Through 25 Countries, was co-written with Doug Singer ’03 and released on May 1, 2013.
+Premiering in 2019, Maneet hosts her own television program called Festive Cooking with Maneet on TV Asia featuring wholesome ingredients and festive meals spanning the entire regional cuisine of South Asia.
+Maneet’s first cookbook, Flavors of My World, A Culinary Tour Through 25 Countries, was co-written with Doug Singer ’03 and released on May 1, 2013.

 At the age of 20, Maneet continued her culinary education in 1998 by enrolling in The Culinary Institute of America’s baking and pastry arts associate degree program.
 She knew instantly that she was in the right place—everyone was passionate about cooking and food.
-“When I came to the Hyde Park campus it was so different that it took me some time to adjust,” says Maneet.
+“My experience at the CIA was an extremely valuable one.
+It provided me the foundation that has brought me to where I am today.
+I remember walking through these halls in a sensory overload, as I was trying to absorb everything that was around me.
+Th CIA was and still is my Disneyland,” says Maneet.
 “I made it a point to get involved in everything and anything.
 If anyone needed a volunteer, I was there.
 The chef-instructors were always looking for students to help with competitions and events.
 On the weekends I would assist the continuing education classes.
 I applied to be an RA.
 I was a tour guide, I was on the judiciary board, and editor of the school paper.”
 Maneet graduated with top honors while earning numerous service and scholastic achievement awards.
-“Being under the same roof as 2,000 other people who were as passionate about food as I was is an experience that still excites me when I reflect upon it.
-My time at the CIA is very close to my heart.”
+“The energy of the campus and the fact that I was under the same roof with at least 2,000 other people who were as passionate about food as I was, was an incredible feeling—I truly belonged.”

 She is an active supporter of CRY (Child Rights and You) and P.A.V.E.
 (Partnerships for Action, Voices for Empowerment) and is involved with mentoring youths through the education arm of the National Restaurant Association’s Pro-Start program.
 Maneet was chosen as the only chef to cook at the first ever Indiaspora Inaugural Ball, honoring the re-election of President Barack Obama.

 Being an executive chef is as much about running a successful business as it is about pursuing a passion for food.
-In addition to all the details of managing her new restaurant, Maneet is constantly honing her culinary skills, perfecting her trade, and challenging herself by adding new recipes to her repertoire.
+In addition to all the details of managing her restaurants, Maneet is constantly honing her culinary skills, perfecting her trade, and challenging herself by adding new recipes to her repertoire.
 The combination is her proven formula for success.
 That success has taken her to become the only Indian female ever to compete on Food Network’s Next Iron Chef in 2010 and as a contestant on the network’s Chopped All-Stars.